Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/6_speech2text_and_text2speech.md

 walker clone_voice {
     can vc_tts.clone_voice;
     has input_text = "
     "Hello, I'm Papal Christian and I'm going to tell you all the things I did.
 I did two years of calculations.
-I said, we did a little. it's the coursetle. it's the course of the multipurpose.
+I said, we did a little. it's the course of the multipurpose.
 I did after a year of foot.
-And after that, at that time I was going to do the gymnasticconsists of several degs.
+And after that, at that time I was going to do the gymnastic consists of several degs.
 The gymnastics that consists of several degrees.
 And it's there, but I'm going to do it."

     report vc_tts.clone_voice(input_text = input_text, reference_audio= "./test_ref_audio.wav", save_path="./");
 }